-The SEC’s order against Interface Inc., a Georgia-based modular carpet manufacturer, finds that in multiple quarters in 2015 and 2016, the company made unsupported, manual accounting adjustments that were not compliant with GAAP.
+The SEC’s order against Interface Inc., a Georgia-based modular carpet manufacturer, finds that in multiple quarters in 2015 and 2016, the company made unsupported, manual accounting adjustments that were not compliant with General Accepted Accounting Principles (GAAP).
 These adjustments were often made when Interface’s internal forecasts indicated that the company would likely fall short of analyst consensus EPS estimates.
-The order finds that the adjustments boosted the company’s income, making it possible for Interface to consistently report earnings that met or exceeded consensus estimates.
+The order finds that the adjustments boosted the company’s income, making it possible for Interface to report earnings that met or exceeded consensus estimates consistently.
 According to the order, Interface’s former Controller and Chief Accounting Officer Gregory J. Bauer directed the unsupported adjustments, including those made to management bonus accruals and stock-based compensation accounts.
-The order also finds that Interface’s former CFO Patrick C. Lynch caused Bauer to direct some of the unsupported entries.
+The order also finds that Interface’s former Chief Financial Officer Patrick C. Lynch caused Bauer to direct some of the unsupported entries.

 The SEC’s order against Fulton Financial Corporation, a Pennsylvania-based financial services company, finds that the company inaccurately presented its financial performance in late 2016 and early 2017.
 During two quarters in which Fulton was on track to meet or beat analyst consensus EPS estimates, the order finds that Fulton’s public filings included a valuation allowance for its mortgage servicing rights that was at odds with the valuation methodology described in the same filings.
-The order finds that in mid-2017 Fulton belatedly reversed the valuation allowance, increasing its EPS by a penny in a quarter when it otherwise would have fallen short of consensus estimates.
-As set forth in the order, Fulton’s disclosures created the misleading appearance of consistent earnings across multiple reporting periods as outlined in the order.
+The order finds that in mid-2017, Fulton belatedly reversed the valuation allowance, increasing its EPS by a penny in a quarter when it otherwise would have fallen short of consensus estimates.
+Fulton’s disclosures created the misleading appearance of consistent earnings across multiple reporting periods as outlined in the order.

 “Public company financial reporting should not present a misleading picture of performance,” said Stephanie Avakian, Director of the SEC’s Division of Enforcement.
 “As demonstrated by today’s actions, we will continue to leverage our internal data analysis tools to identify violations, including evidence of earnings management and other accounting or disclosure improprieties.”